uiuc-ling-cl/uiuc-ling-cl.github.io/ling506_ml/syllabus.md

 Grades will be assessed on a 100-point scale:

-* Lecture attendance, lab exercises and theory assessments (via Moodle) will make up 60% of the overall grade:
+* Lecture attendance, lab exercises and theory assessments (via Moodle) will make up 30% of the overall grade:
 	* Attendance: **10%**
 	* Mid-term assessment: **10%**
 	* End-term assessment: **10%**

+* Lab exercise, after-class programming and scripting assignments will make 70% of the overall grade:
 	* Lab exercise: **30%**

-* After-class programming and scripting assignments will make up **40%** of the overall grade
+	* Homework: **40%**

  The final letter grade for this course will be converted from the numeric grade using the following table: